iopkelvin/Data_Engineer_Nanodegree/Data Lakes with Spark/Project Data Lake/README.md

  ---

 The task at hand is to:
  1. build an ETL pipeline which extracts the data from S3.
+(Transform into a Star Schema optimized for queries on song play analysis.)
  2. Processes the data using Spark.
  3. Loads the data back into S3 as a set of dimensional tables.

  ----

+ ### Project Files

+ * etl.py - Reads data from S3, processes that data using Spark, and writes them back to S3.
+ * dl.cfg - Contains AWS credentials

+ ---